Why Test Weighing Is Wrong

 Most women, regardless of age or body type, dread the bathroom scales.
 What will it reveal?
 Somehow, we’ve given the scales the power to define us.
-My question is why we’re allowing the same thing to be done to newborn babies?
+Our question is why we’re allowing the same thing to be done to newborn babies?
 Why have we given test weighing the power to decide whether or not new moms are a success or a failure at mothering?

 Weighing in on test weighing

 Test weighing is problematic when it is done for no sound reason and when no other means have been used to evaluate Baby’s well-being.
 It also doesn’t have the benefits for full-term babies that it does for preemies.
-Test weighing doesn’t consider that breastfed babies drink small amounts frequently to stabilise physiological processes, or take into account babies’ 6–20ml stomach capacity when calculating the ‘normal’ intake of milk for each feed in the early days.
+Test weighing doesn’t consider that breastfed babies drink small amounts frequently to stabilise physiological processes or take into account babies’ 6–20ml stomach capacity when calculating the ‘normal’ intake of milk for each feed in the early days.
 And what about the fact that all humans are simply hungrier at certain times of the day?

 Breastfeeding is a mothering and human activity

-Instead we’ve tried to make it a medical activity – much like what we’ve done to birth.
+Instead, we’ve tried to make it a medical activity – much like what we’ve done to birth.
 Test weighing tells moms that they should favour ‘figures’ over their intuition, and takes away the beauty and love inherent in nursing by making it all about the amount of milk drunk at each feed.
-It’s also brought the terror of the bathroom scale into breastfeeding, turning nursing into some sort of test that not all moms will pass.
+It’s also brought the terror of the bathroom scale into breastfeeding, turning nursing their baby into some sort of test that not all moms will pass.

-Test weighing claims to be about ensuring the best for Baby, but it actually does the opposite by dis-empowering mothers, sabotaging breastfeeding, and ultimately causing Baby to lose out – on the bonding and love which should form part of nursing, and on breast milk itself when moms turn to formula instead.
+Test weighing claims to be about ensuring the best for Baby, but it actually does the opposite by disempowering mothers, sabotaging breastfeeding, and ultimately causing Baby to lose out – on the bonding and love which should form part of nursing, and on breast milk itself when moms turn to formula instead.